ninjaaron/administrative-scripting-with-julia/README.rst

 If you know anything about Julia_, you probably know it's an interactive language which is gaining popularity for numeric computing that competes with the likes of R, Matlab, NumPy and others.
-You've probably also heard that it compiles to machine code at runtime* with an LLVM JIT and can often be optimized to within a factor of two of C or Fortran.
+You've probably also heard that it compiles to machine code at runtime [#]_ with an LLVM JIT and can often be optimized to within a factor of two of C or Fortran.

-    _* recent versions of Julia do more caching of generated machine code_

 Given these promises, it's not surprising that it's attracted some very high-profile users_.